Category: Department Updates

 -

-Rogoff wins two awards and publishes article on her theoretical approach
+Rogoff wins two lifetime awards and publishes article on her theoretical approach

-Distinguished Professor Barbara Rogoff received two Lifetime Achievement Awards this spring: The Lifetime Contribution to Cultural Historical Research Award from AERA’s Cultural Historical Research SIG, and the Raymond Buriel Distinguished Leadership Award from SRCD’s Latinx Caucus.
-She published an invited article that highlights her theoretical approach and its development.
-This concept posits that learning and…
+Distinguished Professor Barbara Rogoff received two Lifetime Achievement Awards this spring: The Lifetime Contribution to Cultural Historical Research Award from the American Educational Research Association‘s (AERA) Cultural Historical Research Special Interest Group, and the Raymond Buriel Distinguished Leadership Award from the Society for Research in Child Development‘s (SRCD) Latinx Caucus.
+Rogoff is an internationally acclaimed…

 -